henningM1r/gr_DCF77_Receiver/README.md

     + The terminal should provide received bits continuously, and a time & date message each minute.

 Optionally, you can:
-+ run the `Encode.py`
++ Run the `Encode.py`.
-+ and adapt the `DCF77_Transmitter.grc` to take the time vector from a TCP source instead of the fixed Vector Source.
++ Adapt the `DCF77_Transmitter.grc` to take the time vector from a TCP source instead of the fixed Vector Source.
 + Note that if the simulation is too slow on an older computer, the new minute might overwrite the current signal.
 This might lead to an incomplete minute each time.

 #### Signal Reception with SDR
 + Set up your SDR with your computer.
 + Ensure that the raw DCF77 signal reception at 77.5 kHz is good enough, e.g. using gqrx or another signal analysis tool.
 It should reach at least at approximately -75dB or better.
-+ To start the DCF77 receiver, open the flowchart in `/examples/DCF77_Receiver/DCF77_receiver.grc`with GNURadio Companion
++ To start the DCF77 receiver, open the flowchart in `/examples/DCF77_Receiver/DCF77_receiver.grc` with GNURadio Companion
     + deactivate/unhide the source from the simulation provided by TCP
-    + activatehide/ the osmocom source
+    + activate/hide the osmocom source
     + Press `run` button.
     + Set the Gain2 and Gain2 slider values in the DCF77 GUI so that the amplitude of data0 is centered roughly around the value 100.
     + Adjust the upper_threshold and lower_threshold slider values, if needed.